-Each topic planned is individually tailored to our cohort, with the aim of ensuring that all children leaving Reception are ready to start the KS1 curriculum.
-Topics do not last a specific amount of time but are developed based on the children’s learning at the time.
+Each thematic topic planned is individually tailored to our cohort, with the aim of ensuring that all children leaving Reception are ready to start the KS1 curriculum.
+Topics do not always last a specific amount of time but are developed based on the children’s learning at the time and the related core knowledge and skills which need to be taught.
 All topics are carefully resourced and where possible are introduced with a high quality, diverse story book or age appropriate non – fiction text that reflects the interests and experiences of our children.

 Our ambitious Early Years curriculum aims to teach all children the skills and knowledge in order that they reach the seventeen Early Learning Goals described in the Early Years Foundation Stage framework.
 Our staff are highly skilled and confident with assessing necessary starting points based on quality baselining interactions.
 Staff know their children well and quickly recognise those who will need early intervention due to entering our setting with low starting points.
 They monitor who is and is not on track regularly, put in timely catch-up sessions and tailor future planning to provide more opportunities for skill development and progress.

 As many of our activities as possible are play-based, however there is also a need for some direct teacher-led activities to ensure all children gain essential knowledge and skills.
-When appropriate, activities are expertly modelled, and priority is given to providing sufficient sustained periods of play with support and resources to allow children to repeat and practise their taught skill development.
+When appropriate, activities are expertly modelled using gradual release (I do, we do, you do).
+Priority is given to providing sufficient sustained periods of play with support and resources to allow children to repeat and deepen their taught skill development.